kubernetes-sigs/kustomize/examples/transformerconfigs/README.md

 ## Customizing transformer configurations

 In addition to the default transformers, you can create custom transformer configurations.
-Save the default transformer configurations to a local directory by calling `kustomize config save -d`, and modify and use these configurations.

 This tutorial shows how to create custom transformer configurations:

 - [support a CRD type](crd/README.md)
 - add extra fields for variable substitution